SakshamSomani/Pricing-Analysis/README.md

-# Pricing Analysis Project Readme
+# Pricing Analysis Project in Collaboration with CCC Intelligent Solutions
 ## Project Overview

 This GitHub repository contains the code and documentation for a pricing analysis project conducted in collaboration with CCC Intelligent Solutions.
 The primary focus of this project was to gain insights into the factors influencing used car prices and to develop a predictive model for estimating these prices.